quadriga-dk/OER-Workshop/content/setup.md

-# Setup und Konfiguration von Jupyter Book
+# Setup and Configuration of Jupyter Book